 If you live in California and have suffered an injury from airbag failure you may be entitled to compensation.
-Contact the Calfornia airbag failure lawyers of Bisnar Chase for a comprehensive evaluation.
-Call 949-203-3814 to learn more with a free evaluation.
+Contact the California airbag failure attorneys of Bisnar Chase for a comprehensive evaluation.
+Call800-561-4887 to learn more with a free evaluation.

 Statistics Relating to Airbags

 Airbags are supplemental restraints designed to work with safety belts.
 Since model year 1998, all new cars sold in the United States have been required to have an airbag each on the driver and passenger side.

 According to the National Highway Traffic Safety Administration (NHTSA), front air bags have saved the lives of 25,782 people between 1987 and 2008.
 Statistical analyses by NHTSA show that the combination of seatbelt use and airbags is highly effective, reducing fatality risk by 61 percent compared to an unbelted occupant of a vehicle that is not equipped with airbags.

 Airbags play a vital role in preventing head injuries.
 The concept of airbags is simple – striking your head against an air-filled pillow is far safer than striking the interior of a vehicle.
 When there is a collision at about 15 mph, the sensor tells the bag to inflate.